happner/happner/docs/modules.md

 [&#9650;](#)

 Modules can define a default configuration to be used by mesh components.
-By defining the `$happngin` variable on the module (or on the module prototype if it's a class) each component that uses the module will use these defaults.
+By defining the `$happner` variable on the module (or on the module prototype if it's a class) each component that uses the module will use these defaults.

 __In file__ `node_modules/hello/index.js`
 ```javascript